wsuratt/oxfun-analytics/README.md

-# Cryptocurrency Open Interest Tracker
+# Cryptocurrency Analytics Dashboard

-A React-based web application that visualizes hourly open interest data for various cryptocurrencies.
-The application fetches data from the OxFun Data Server API and displays it in an interactive chart.
+A React-based web application that visualizes comprehensive analytics for various cryptocurrencies.
+The application fetches data from the OxFun Data Server API and displays it in multiple interactive charts, providing insights into open interest, price movements, and funding rates.

 ## Features

 - Search and select from 290+ cryptocurrency trading pairs
+- Multiple interactive charts showing:
-- Interactive area chart showing hourly open interest data
+  - Open interest data
+  - Market price and index price comparison
+  - Funding rate analysis
+- 5-minute interval data for real-time monitoring
 - Responsive design that works on desktop and mobile devices
 - Detailed tooltips with precise timestamp and value information